Parent and child visiting a childcare provider in Canada

 2. Warm and Caring Environment

 Look for a provider who creates a nurturing, welcoming atmosphere.
 Are the caregivers warm and attentive?
 Do the children seem happy and engaged?
-A positive environment fosters your child’s emotional well-being and helps them feel safe and loved.
+A positive environment fosters your child's emotional well-being and helps them feel safe and loved.
+This is one of the few things you can only assess in person — photos and reviews only get you so far.

 • Tip: Visit the facility or home daycare and observe how the provider interacts with the children.
+Pay attention to tone of voice, eye contact, and how the provider handles small conflicts (a toy dispute, a child needing comfort).

 3. Cleanliness and Safety

 Cleanliness and safety should be top priorities.
 Look for a space that is clean, childproofed, and well-maintained.
 Check if there are safety protocols in place, such as secure entrances, proper food handling, and clear emergency procedures.
+For a deeper look at what a safe, well-run daycare actually involves, see our provider-side guide to safety and fun.

 • Ask: How often are toys and surfaces cleaned?
 What are the procedures for illness or injury?